-Reference points were estimated after WKNSEA 2016 and refer to an F{bar} for ages 4 to 7.
+Reference points were estimated after the IBPNSsaithe in January 2019 and refer to an F{bar} for ages 4 to 7.
 ICES was requested to update other reference points in light of the change from F{MSY} as a single reference point to F{MSY} as a range, where the range is derived to deliver no more than a 5% reduction in long-term yield compared with MSY.
-Two estimates of F{MSY} upper were given, where one conforms to the ICES MSY advice rule (AR; with B{trigger}) and the other uses a constant F without an advice rule (for details, see ICES 2015).
+F{MSY upper} conforms to the ICES MSY advice rule (AR; with B{trigger}) (for details, see ICES 2015).